kriskuiper/now-static-site-starter/src/site/setup.md

 ---
-title: "About page"
+title: "Template setup"
 layout: "default"
 ---

-The about page
+About the project setup

 [Back to homepage](/)